lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 \bf\tag{3-13}
 $$

 Rotations occur about the coordinate origin.
 It is often more convenient to rotate around the center of the object (or a user-specified point).
 Assume that we call this point the object’s center.
-To rotate around we Oc must first translate the object to the Oorigin, apply rotations, and then translate the object back.
+To rotate around $O_c$ we must first translate the object from $O_c$ to the origin, apply rotations, and then translate the object back to $O_c$.

 Transformation matrices can be combined by matrix multiplication to achieve combinations of translation, rotation, and scaling.
 It is possible for a single transformation matrix to represent all types of transformation simultaneously.
 This matrix is the result of repeated matrix multiplications.
 A word of warning: The order of the multiplication is important.
 For example, multiplying a translation matrix by a rotation matrix will not yield the same result as multiplying the rotation matrix by the translation matrix.